Melanoma

 • Avoid indoor tanning, and do not use sun exposure to increase your levels of vitamin D. To be sure you get enough vitamin D, your doctor may check your blood levels and may suggest an oral supplement.

-If you have one or more tattoos, be diligent about performing regular self-exams and seeing a dermatologist for preventive checks.
+If you have one or more tattoos or areas that may easily hide an irregularity, be sure to perform regular self-exams and see a dermatologist for preventive checks.

 Self-Exams